A+ Partners in Education Toolkit

 The A+ Partnership has grown to include an impressive line-up of signature initiatives that showcase student achievement and the partnership in fun, highly visible ways.
 Examples include:

 Dogs Educating and Assisting Readers (DEAR) – Sponsored by Friends of HCLS, DEAR is a partnership among HCLS, HCPSS, and Fidos for Freedom.
 DEAR matches struggling third grade readers with a loving, nonjudgmental, attentive audience: trained therapy dogs.
 Students read to their dog over a nine-week session, achieving their target reading level during this time, while gaining self-confidence.

-Writing Competitions - HCLS sponsors two writing contests for students: the Write!
-Now poetry contest for middle and high school students, and a Sherlock Holmes essay contest for seventh graders.
-In each case, the school system promotes these contests by announcing them to students and posting flyers.
-Winners read their poems and essays on the school system's dedicated public cable television channel.
+Writing Competition - HCLS sponsors a Sherlock Holmes essay contest for seventh graders.
+The school system promotes these contest by announcing them to students and posting flyers.
+Winners read their essays on the school system's dedicated public cable television channel.

 HCLS Spelling Bee - Registered as a regional bee, HCLS organizes the HCLS Spelling Bee each year, inviting public and private schools, as well as home school associations, in the county to participate.
 Classroom and school bees determine contestants for the Howard County Spelling Bee.
 The winner advances to the National Spelling Bee.

 In addition, in any larger publication, such as a brochure, on your web site, or in a longer article, we request that you include: